bpfz/SharprWowApi/README.md

 ![Async vs Sync Test](http://i.imgur.com/nuCpGjQ.jpg)

 Both test cases used the same list of (64) members.
-They both get CharacterRoot based on those names and adds them to a list.
+They both Get Character (GetCharacterAsync & GetCharacterSync) and adds the result to a list.

 ```C#
 var client = new ApiClientAsync(Region,Locale, apiKey)